 Peter T. Kallay, P.E.

 Mr. Kallay is a senior environmental engineer with over 30 years of experience in environmental practice.
-He received his Bachelor of Civil Engineering from Florida International University and his Masters of Science in Hydrology from the New Mexico Institute of Mining and Technology.
+He received his Bachelor of Civil Engineering from Florida International University and his Master of Science in Hydrology from the New Mexico Institute of Mining and Technology.
 His expertise includes underground storage tank closures and investigations, Phase I, II, and III environmental site assessments, corrective action plans, hazardous site investigations, soil and groundwater remediation, regulatory compliance, and asbestos and lead paint sampling and testing.
 As a lead project manager, Mr. Kallay prepared an Alabama Risk-Based Corrective Action study and report for a large gasoline release at a service station in an ancient karse formation located on a riverbank in a deep river valley in Birmingham, Alabama.
 He has extensive experience throughout Georgia and the Southeast and is a registered P.E. in Georgia, Alabama, Florida, North Carolina, and South Carolina and a professional geologist (P.G.) in Tennessee.
 Mr. Kallay is affiliated with the American Society of Civil Engineers, the National Groundwater Association, the Atlanta Geological Society, and the American Institute of Professional Geologists.

 Tony V. Szabo, P.E.

 Mr. Szabo is a senior structural engineer with over 20 years of experience in structural engineering design and inspections.
-He received his Bachelors of Science degree in civil engineering from Ohio State University.
+He received his Bachelor of Science degree in civil engineering from Ohio State University.
 His design experience includes precast building components, structural steel, reinforced concrete, masonry, timber, building foundations, retaining walls, shoring systems, formwork, and review/production of AutoCAD details and shop drawings.
 He has extensive experience throughout Georgia and the Southeast and is a registered professional engineer (P.E.) in Georgia, Florida, Alabama, North Carolina, South Carolina, Tennessee, and Ohio.

 Victor C. Jones, P.E.